michaeltelford/wgit/README.md

 ## Extending The API

-Indexing in Wgit is the means of pulling down parts of a web page and turning them into accessible document attributes/methods.
-For example, `Wgit::Document#author` will return you the webpage's tag value of `meta[@name='author']`.
+Indexing in Wgit is the means of downloading a web page and serialising parts of the content into accessible document attributes/methods.
+For example, `Wgit::Document#author` will return you the webpage's HTML tag value of `meta[@name='author']`.

 By default, Wgit indexes what it thinks are the most important pieces of information from each webpage.
 This of course is often not enough given the nature of webpages and their differences from each other.
 Therefore, there exists a set of ways to extend the default indexing logic.

 There are two ways to extend the indexing behaviour of Wgit:

-1. Add the elements containing text that you're interested in to be indexed.
+1. Add the elements containing **text** that you're interested in to be indexed.
-2. Define custom indexers matched to specific elements that you're interested in.
+2. Define custom indexers matched to specific **elements** that you're interested in.

 Below describes these two methods in more detail.